-As military power shifts in Libya, Turkey and Russia control its fate
+As military power shifts in Libya, Turkey and Russia control country’s fate

 The 76-year-old Hifter still controls much of Libya and has significant backing from outside powers.
 Last week, a top official in Tripoli asserted that Russian warplanes had come from Syria to bolster Hifter, adding to the Russian weaponry and Russian mercenaries that have aided the strongman.

 The United Nations acting envoy to Libya, Stephanie Williams, warned the U.N.
-Security Council that an “alarming military build up” was unfolding in violation of a U.N. arms embargo.
+Security Council that an “alarming military buildup” was unfolding in violation of a U.N. arms embargo.

 “We have reached another turning point in the conflict,” she said, noting that escalation could trigger “a pure proxy war.”

-In many ways, Libya is already that kind of war — one of the world’s most internationalized conflicts — in a contest over lucrative oil and gas resources, territory, ideological and geostrategic ambitions.
+In many ways, Libya is already that kind of war — one of the world’s most internationalized conflicts — in a contest over lucrative oil and gas resources, territory, and ideological and geostrategic ambitions.

 Several thousand civilians have been killed or wounded, including more than 200 since April 1, while around 200,000 have fled their homes in the last year alone, according to U.N. figures.

-The United Arab Emirates, Egypt, Saudi Arabia and Jordan are also supporting Hiftar, whose offensive on Tripoli in April 2019 has ushered in the most violent period in Libya since the 2011 Arab Spring revolts and NATO intervention led to the ouster and death of dictator Moammar Gadaffi.
+The United Arab Emirates, Egypt, Saudi Arabia and Jordan are also supporting Hifter, whose offensive on Tripoli in April 2019 has ushered in the most violent period in Libya since the 2011 Arab Spring revolts and NATO intervention led to the ouster and death of dictator Moammar Gaddafi.

 The Europeans are divided.
 Nations such as France and Greece are supporting Hifter while Italy and others back the U.N.-installed Tripoli government.
-The United States ostensibly backs the government, but has sent mixed signals by keeping channels open with Hifter, a dual-US citizen and former CIA asset who spent years in Northern Virginia.
+The United States ostensibly backs the government, but it has sent mixed signals by keeping channels open with Hifter, a dual-U.S. citizen and former CIA asset who spent years in Northern Virginia.

+President Trump and Turkish President Recep Tayyip Erdogan discussed issues including Libya and Syria in a phone call, Erdogan’s office said Saturday.

-Today, Turkey and Russia has emerged as kingmakers in Libya.
-Each stand to gain billions of dollars in oil, gas and construction contracts, as well as military bases to serve as gateways to build influence across Africa.
+Today, Turkey and Russia have emerged as kingmakers in Libya.
+Each stands to gain billions of dollars in oil, gas and construction contracts, as well as military bases to serve as gateways to build influence across Africa.

 A stunning turn